Heydar Aliyev: Presidency

-On 3 October 1993, as a result of nationwide voting, Heydar Aliyev was elected President of the Republic of Azerbaijan with 98.8 percent of the vote.
+On 3 October 1993, Aliyev organized the 1993 Azerbaijani presidential election where he allowed two unknown candidates to run against him.
+He was elected President of the Republic of Azerbaijan with 98.8 percent of the vote.
 On 11 October 1998, he was re-elected, winning 77 percent of the vote.
-Aliyev was nominated as a candidate in the 2003 presidential elections, but declined to run in the elections in connection with health problems.

 Nagorno-Karabakh conflict

 Final year of war

-When Aliyev became chairman of the National Assembly in June 1993, Azerbaijan was suffering from internal division and military collapse, which allowed Armenian forces to capture most of five districts in the southwest of Azerbaijan without meeting significant resistance, leading to the displacement of around 350,000 people.
+When Aliyev became chairman of the Supreme Soviet in June 1993, Azerbaijan was suffering from internal division and military collapse, which allowed Armenian forces to capture most of five districts in the southwest of Azerbaijan without meeting significant resistance, leading to the displacement of around 350,000 people.
 After taking the office of president, Aliyev disbanded units loyal to the ousted Azerbaijani Popular Front and ordered the creation of a new national army.
 Tens of thousands of young men with no fighting experience were conscripted to this end.
 At the same time, Aliyev conducted negotiations with the Armenian side: he had already confidentially met with Karabakh Armenian leader Robert Kocharyan twice in Moscow soon before assuming the presidency, and Armenian and Azerbaijani representatives had agreed to prolong a ceasefire in September 1993.
 The negotiations bore no results and the ceasefire did not hold, however, and Armenian forces captured additional territories soon after Aliyev's inauguration.
 In the winter of 1993–1994, Azerbaijani forces attempted to recapture territories on different parts of the frontline.
 While Azerbaijani forces managed to recapture part of Fuzuli District, the operation to retake Kalbajar District was a disastrous failure, with thousands of Azerbaijani soldiers killed or frozen to death in the mountains north of Kalbajar.